craftingcity/The-Known-World/Wargods without War.md

 ### Testimony of a Paladin

-In my time speaking with the forces of our plane that manifest themselves of faith alone, I have foun
+In my time speaking with the forces of our plane that manifest themselves of faith alone, I have found them as illuminating as the Warlord's tales.
+In the following statements, I will describe to you in as much detail as I can provide myself for the recording upon this manuscript.

+I first encountered **Tauruin**.
+This is the briefest of my testimonies only because I have only had the one encounter; those seeking more detail should refer to [[#A1.
+Testimony of a Knight]]; he came to me when I was underground.
+Stuck with the short sneak and the fish woman, the night before we came upon the others - Grod, of Blackacid, the elfs, and the orc.
+I saw the sneak from my bed as he was keeping watch.
+He was speaking with a figure, I could not see well for we had no light.
+I knew we were not in danger, but I knew as well that this was not a good thing for me.
+I have since learned that the crowned

+## Appendix
+### A1.
+Testimony of a Knight

+((yknow the knioght wandering in that one SE hex, i survived and interviewed him about Tauriun and his beliefs and stuff))